All Episodes

 I wouldn't mess with it again.

-Um but I hope they do.
+But I hope they do.

-I hope they try, and I hope they get whacked.
+And I hope they get whacked.

 That's what I hope.

-So um, she's a brave woman.
+So she's a brave woman.

 She's a courageous woman.

-She's one of those kind of women, Jonathan, and Lauren, uh Sean's associate producer there knows well as well that I've never met anyone like her and I really don't expect that I will again and I feel that I've been I've been blessed and fortunate to have known and loved her and to be loved by her.
+She's one of those kind of women, Jonathan, and Lauren, Sean's associate producer there, knows well as well, that I've never met anyone like her, and I really don't expect that I will again.

 And she represents all of us.

-I mean I get a cold you can ask anybody I'm like a big crybaby tells me that she's gonna put lipstick on so the devil doesn't recognize her.
+She always tells me that she's going to put lipstick on so the devil doesn't recognize her.

-She ain't going where the devil's gonna be trust me on that one.
+She ain't going where the devil's going to be.

-And that's the other thing, Jonathan, I'm so glad you brought that up.
+I'm so glad you brought that up.

 I am a person of faith.

-I love God and trust Him tremendously.
+I love God and trust him tremendously.

 This is a woman whose faith is unshakable.